vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-linux.md

    sudo ./MDESupportTool -d
    ```

-## Rung the Python-based client analyzer
+## Run the Python-based client analyzer

 > [!NOTE]
 > - The analyzer depends on few extra PIP packages (`decorator`, `sh`, `distro`, `lxml`, and `psutil`) which are installed in the operating system when in root to produce the result output.
 If not installed, the analyzer attempts to fetch it from the [official repository for Python packages](https://pypi.org/search/?q=lxml).